Emergency Medical Services

 Length of Study

-The EMT Basic can be completed in one semester, the Intermediate in two semesters, and the Paramedic in five semesters.
+The EMT Basic can be completed in one semester, the Advanced EMT in two semesters, and the Paramedic in six semesters.
 Support courses in health, English, biology, psychology, mathematics, and other general education electives are required to complete the certificate and degree programs.

 Employment opportunities include ambulance services, hospitals, and rescue squads within industry and fire or police departments.